When pigs fly: Usage

 American literature author John Steinbeck was told by his professor that he would be an author when pigs flew.
-When he eventually became a novelist, he started to print every book he wrote with the insignia "Ad astra per alas porci" (to the stars on the wings of a pig).
-He sometimes added an image of a flying pig, called "Pigasus".
+When he eventually became a novelist, he started to print every book he wrote with the Dog Latin motto "Ad astra per alia porci" (intended to mean 'to the stars on the wings of a pig').
+In Latin this is grammatically incorrect because alia means 'other things', while alas would be the accusative form of 'wings' after the preposition per.
+Steinbeck wrote in a letter that he regarded Pigasus as a symbol of himself, to show he was "earthbound but aspiring [...] not enough wingspread but plenty of intention".
+He sometimes added an image of a flying pig, called Pigasus.

-Pigasus was a flying pig character in the Oz books written by Ruth Plumly Thompson in the 1930s.